The Hard Decision

 Surrendering Your Pet

-To sign up for an owner surrender appointment, please fill out the Owner Surrender Application below.
+If you are experiencing an emergent situation, please fill out the Owner Surrender Application below.
 Once submitted a Guilford County Animal Services Staff member will be in contact with you as soon as possible to discuss setting up an appointment.
-If you have any questions, call 336-641-3400.
+Your first point of contact will be via email with directions on how the shelter can assist you.
+If you have not had any luck self-rehoming and are still in need of surrender 60 days after your application has been submitted, please re-apply and your application will be re-evaluated.